-2.4.4 Currency, interest rate, credit and liquidity risk
+2.4.3 Currency risk

-The Group operating activities are currently based in Colombia and in Argentina, and is, to some extent, exposed to foreign exchange risk arising from various currency exposures, primarily with respect to the following currencies; NOK, USD, ARS and COP.
-Revenues are invoiced to the customers in USD while operating expenses are mostly denominated in USD, NOK, and COP.
+The Group operating activities are currently based in Colombia and in Argentina, and is, to some extent, exposed to foreign exchange risk arising from various currency exposures, primarily with respect to the following currencies: NOK, USD, ARS and COP.
+Revenues are invoiced to the customers in USD (although collection in Argentina is made in ARS) while operating expenses are mostly denominated in USD, NOK, ARS and COP.
 Foreign exchange risk arises from future commercial transactions, recognised assets and liabilities and the investment of excess liquidity.
 Currently, the Group uses no derivative financial instrument to hedge the above mentioned risk exposure.